xxwwyytt017/wi21-cse110-lab4/part1.md

 === b immediately returns false without an attempt to convert them.
 17. This code snippet will log "How are you?" to the console because 2 == true evaluates to false but 2 by itself evaluates to true due to type conversion.
+18. See js file
 19. The forloop in modifyArray will run 3 times.
 The first time, it will compute doSomething(1, x*2) => function(1+2) => 6.
 The second time, it will compute doSomething(2, x*2) => function(2+2) => 8.
 The third time, it will compute doSomething(3, x*2) => function(3+2) => 10.
 So the output of modifyArray([1,2,3], doSomething) is [6, 8, 10]
+20. see js file
 21. The output will be 1 4 3 2, each on a seperate line.
 The first line will print 1 to the console.
 Since JavaScript is single-threaded, asynchronous callbacks are assigned to a message placed in a message queue.
 When no code is currently executing